joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-06-28-don-t-let-the-null-bytes-bite.md

 Alright, so strings are only ONE type of object that can be passed as a user supplied param.
 Technically, arrays and JSON could also be encountered in a request object.
-In a follow-up post, I'll cover how to handle these efficiently using recursion.
+In the next post in the series, [I'll cover how to handle these efficiently using recursion](http://joshfrankel.me/blog/recursively-validate-application-requests-with-rack/).

 How has using Rack helped solve your problem?
 Found a particularly useful Rack pattern?
 I'd love to discuss it in the comments below.